glyph-cat/react-relink/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
-name: Feature request / Suggestion
+name: Enhancement request
 about: Suggest an idea for this project
-title: "[FEATURE]"
+title: "[ENHANCEMENT]"
 labels: enhancement
 assignees: ''